 These documents outline a project’s objectives, scope, timeline, resources, stakeholders, and methodology.

-Project plans are crucial for guiding the team through the project lifecycle, ensuring everyone is aligned and aware of their roles and responsibilities.
+Project documentation plans are crucial for guiding the team through the project lifecycle, ensuring everyone is aligned and aware of their roles and responsibilities.

 Business Standards